-The Bamboo Bicycle Club and Remembering My Father
+How the Bamboo Bicycle Club Evoked the Memory of My Father

 Bamboo bicycles have clear advantages over their counterparts.
-Read on to learn about bicycle frame materials and the Bamboo Bicycle Club, an organization that sells bamboo bicycle kits and provides education and support so people have the tools they need to build bamboo bicycles at home.
+Read on to learn about bicycle frame materials and the Bamboo Bicycle Club, an organization that sells bamboo bicycle kits while providing world-wide education and support for people building their very own bamboo bicycles.

 About bamboo bicycles